-If you are ordering a short kit such as the Ultra Sport 60 or the Hot Kanary, which do not include the fin or stabilizer, you’ll have to order sheet wood for these parts.
+If you are ordering a short kit that does not include the fin or stabilizer, you’ll have to order sheet wood for these parts.
 This can be an uncertain proposition, because sometimes you get wood that’s too soft to take the forces you’re going to put on the stabilizer, or way too hard and heavy.
 Ordering extra pieces is a good strategy, but maybe you don’t have the extra cash.
 If you don’t order extra, and you get unsuitable wood, you’re in trouble.
 Here’s a solution to the dilemma.
 Just go ahead and order the wood.
 If they send medium grade balsa, use it for the tail as shown on the plan.
 If they send really hard stuff, cut it into sticks and build your stabilizer with sticks.
 A little bit of browsing on outerzone will turn up an appropriately sized plane with a stick-built tail for you to use as a reference.
 Well, you’re still in trouble if they send light fluff, but that’s a lot less likely than getting wood that’s just right or rock hard.